CALCIUM CHANNEL BLOCKER

 Overview

-Covera-HS is a prescription drug approved by the Food and Drug Administration (FDA) to treat hypertension and angina.
-Covera-HS may be prescribed off-label to prevent migraines.
-Covera-HS is also known by its drug name, Verapamil.
-Covera-HS is a calcium channel blocker.
+Covera-HS was a calcium channel blocker.
 Calcium channel blockers are believed to work by suppressing the action of serotonin, which constricts blood vessels in the head and lowers pain tolerance.

-Covera-HS is generally taken once daily.
-Covera-HS comes in tablet form.
+Covera-HS was generally taken once daily.
+Covera-HS came in tablet form.

 Side effects